What's a Registered Sanitarian (RS)???

 Licensed Public Accommodations Programs - Facilities such as hotels, motels, trailer courts, campgrounds, RV Parks, work camps, bed & breakfasts are routinely inspected for compliance with public accommodation regulations.
 This program also may include pool and spa inspections, facility plan reviews, work with compliance plans, enforcement actions and other work.

-Other Inspection Work - May include inspections of daycare facilities, temporary events, farmer's markets, school food programs, hospital & nursing home food programs etc.
+Other Inspection Work - May include inspections of daycare facilities, temporary events, farmer's markets, school food programs, hospital & nursing home food programs, tattoo facilities, etc.

 Communicable Disease Prevention Program - Investigate possible food, waterborne and zoonotic illness incidents and provide guidance with response measures to control the incident.
 Education is provided to help keep such incidents from reoccurring.
 Work in this program often involves a lot of networking with other agencies and other public health professionals.

 Air Quality Programs - May involve monitoring of particulates and other constituents known to be air pollutants.
 May involve working with local ordinances and regulations regarding wood burning stoves and other emissions.
 May include working with compliance plans and other enforcement action work.
 May include Indoor Air Quality work related to radon testing, mitigation and working with new home construction contractors.
 Additional work with public education on radon, molds, mildew, carbon monoxide etc.

 Onsite Wastewater Treatment Programs - Provides review, permitting and installation inspection of onsite wastewater systems in accordance with minimum state standards and local regulations.
 May include review of environmental assessments (site evaluations) of property.
 May include education of installers, site evaluators and the public on wastewater treatment topics including proper system operation, maintenance and trouble shooting of problems.